Rank 4 stable vector bundles on hyperk\"ahler fourfolds of Kummer type: The case when K 2(A) is a Lagrangian fibration

 \begin{prp} Keep notation and assumptions as above.
-Then $\pi_A^{-1}(E^{\vee})={\bf V}(A)\cup\Delta(A)$. \end{prp} \begin{proof} The proof is similar to the proof of Proposition~6.8 in~\cite{ogfascimod}.
+Then $\pi_A^{-1}(E^{\vee})={\bf V}(A)\cup\Delta(A)$. \end{prp} \begin{proof} The proof is similar to the proof of \cite[Proposition~6.8]{ogfascimod}.
 It suffices to prove that we have the equality of Cartier divisors